Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-Thus, the set $U$ is Zariski open and consists of elements satisfying statements 1) and 2).
+Thus, the set $U$ is Zariski open in $G$ and consists of elements satisfying statements 1) and 2).
 Now for the proof of Proposition \ref{p3.1} it suffices to show that the set $U$ is nonempty.
-Let $\gh\subset\gg$ be an arbitrary Cartan subalgebra (see 1.9), $T=\exp\gh\subset G$ be the corresponding maximal torus.
-By definition, for any
+Fix a Cartan subalgebra $\gh\subset\gg$ (see Subsection 2.5).
+Let $T=\exp\gh\subset G$ be the corresponding maximal connected commutative Lie subgroup.

-The roots $\a_j$ define distinct nonzero complex-valued linear functionals $\a_j:\gh\to\cc$.
-We prove (by contradiction) a stronger statement: